KMaskell/Farewill_Task/README.md

 4. Email us that link with your notes on your thoughts and reasoning behind the decisions you made.

 *If you don't want to use Glitch, just follow the "If you're using another programming language" steps below instead!*

-**If you're using another programming language**
-1. Work on your code until you're happy
-    * The tests in js/main.test.js help to clarify the requirements.
-    * You don't have to write tests, but you're welcome to do so.
-2. When you've finished, upload your code as a secret gist
-3. Include clear instructions on how to run your code.
-4. Email us the link to your gist, with your notes on your thoughts and reasoning behind the decisions you made.

-**Things you may wish to cover in your notes:**
-* What went well?
-* What could have gone better?
-* Is there anything particular you'd like to come back and improve if you had time?
-Why?

-I used Ruby to complete this challenge because this is the primary language taught at Makers Academy the past few months, and therefore my current strength.
-If I had more time I'd love to tackle this challenge in JavaScript to hone my JS skills.
-Infact, I think I'll do this next to hone my JS and keep my Github green!

-I used string interpolation for clause 3.
-This felt like the best way to return the string with variable beneficiary and gift values.

-Returning multiple beneficiaries for a gift is where it started to get tricky for me, but I solved this using the brilliant .map method to iterate over the beneficiaries array of hashes.